balajich/java8-features/Interview_questions.md

 # important links
 https://www.javacodegeeks.com/2014/04/java-interview-questions-and-answers.html
 # Can you override private or static method in Java?
-A user cannot override static methods in Java, because method overriding is based upon dynamic binding at runtime and static methods are statically bound at compile time.
-A static method is not associated with any instance of a class so the concept is not applicable.
+exam.exam.A user cannot override static methods in Java, because method overriding is based upon dynamic binding at runtime and static methods are statically bound at compile time. exam.exam.A static method is not associated with any instance of a class so the concept is not applicable.
 #  What is Function Overriding and Overloading in Java?
 Method overloading in Java occurs when two or more methods in the same class have the exact same name, but different parameters.
 On the other hand, method overriding is defined as the case when a child class redefines the same method as a parent class.
 Overridden methods must have the same name, argument list, and return type.
 The overriding method may not limit the access of the method it overrides.
 # What is Copy-Constructor?